david-streamlio/microk8s-install/README.md

 <br/>

 ## 10. Enable microk8s services

-Enable a hostPath storage provisioner in MicroK8s. `hostPath` is a type of persistent storage in Kubernetes that maps a directory on the host machine (where the Kubernetes node is running) to a directory inside a pod.
+For microk8s to work as needed, we need to enable a few services using the following command:

 ```
-microk8s enable hostpath-storage
+microk8s enable hostpath-storage dns
 ```

+- Enables a hostPath storage provisioner in MicroK8s. `hostPath` is a type of persistent storage in Kubernetes that maps a directory on the host machine (where the Kubernetes node is running) to a directory inside a pod.
 This type of storage is useful for local development or testing when you don't need a distributed storage solution like NFS, Ceph, or cloud-based storage (e.g., AWS EBS, GCP PD).

+- Installs CoreDNS: CoreDNS is a flexible, extensible DNS server that can serve as the DNS service for Kubernetes clusters.
+It helps resolve DNS names within the cluster.

 <br/>